 I spoke to KG; a Personal Advisor within Stockport’s Leaving Care Team who recalled a young adult who initially was anxious about visiting the local food bank but ended up having a fantastic experience.
 “The staff picked up on the young adult’s anxiety straight away,” she said.
 “They treated him with respect and showed empathy.
-They explained clearly how the Local Pantry worked and helped him pick his items.
+They explained clearly how Your Local Pantry worked and helped him pick his items.
 He is still using the pantry to this day.”

 Many of the volunteers wh o work at the pantry, also use the service themselves, which only adds to the sense of community.
 There is no embarrassment here.
 They have paid for their food.
 If there was the chance to reduce your gas or electricity bill you would take it and food should be no different.

 A human right and a basic need, no one deserves to go hungry.